Bees at Rock Creek

 Our current Flow Hive generates over 3 gallons of honey annually – all harvested without disturbing the bees!
 Additional Flow Hives allow us to grow our apiary and increase honey production with minimal impact on the hives.

-Colony and Hive sponsors will be recognized with signage and apiary visits facilitated by Master Beekeeper Anne.
+Colony and Hive sponsors will be recognized with signage and apiary visits facilitated by a PCC Beekeeper.